-Asia Not Immune To Alzheimer’s Epidemic
+Asia Experiencing Alzheimer’s Epidemic

 Statistics show that the incidence rate of Alzheimer’s disease in China has been rising gradually in recent years and the number of Alzheimer’s disease patients has now reached five million and is increasing at a rate of 300,000 every year.

-Currently, 5.6 percent of Chinese people aged above 65 have Alzheimer’s disease, which means that there is one Alzheimer’s patient among every 20 senior citizens.
+Currently, 5.6 percent of Chinese people over 65 have Alzheimer’s disease, which means that there is one Alzheimer’s patient among every 20 senior citizens.
 Among them, only 27 percent regularly go to the hospital for medical treatment.
-In addition, the number of women with Alzheimer’s disease is twice to three times that of men.
+There is no difference in the prevalence rates of AD between rural and urban areas in China.

 Experts say that there are still few effective medical treatments for Alzheimer’s disease and correct diagnosis and intervention treatments are critical to prevent the disease from worsening.
 According to experts’ suggestions, adult children should spend more time with their parents and take them to the hospital if they suspect the parents have Alzheimer’s disease.